Chartered Psychologist and Registered Psychotherapist

 Anxiety, performance anxiety, health anxiety, depression, eating disorders, addictions, PTSD, relational and sexual issues, couple therapy, stress, transitions, grief, shame, guilt, anger, low confidence, psychosomatic symptoms, panic, phobias, compulsions, chronic pain and health conditions, sleep problems, dissociation, derealisation, voice-hearing, creativity blocks, time management, life/work balance, life and performance coaching.

-My work is informed by rigorous clinical and multidisciplinary research at the forefront of professional practice and by an ongoing concern for: 1.
+In my clinical work I am guided by a threefold concern for: 1.
 What it means to be a human being living with others in the world; 2.
 What conditions are conductive to the passage from mere being, putting up with and coping to well-being or Eudaimonia (ancient Greek word meaning 'the flourishing of life' - from 'eu', good, and 'daimon', spirit) intended as concrescence (i.e., creative process of growing together/integration, rather than in opposition/disintegration), contrast (i.e., vivid/complex rather than tamed/trivialised order) and beauty (i.e., satisfactory balancing act of complementarities and irreconcilabilities into harmony and coherence); 3.
 How it might be possible to find value, significance and joy and to embrace a life worth living or even the good life.

 As a BPS / HCPC Chartered Psychologist and BACP Registered Psychotherapist I have specialist training in a variety of evidence-based approaches and I am qualified to work within a pluralistic, multi-modal framework of practice.
 I adopt a broadly relational, experiential and integrative approach to supervision that enables you to reflect on your own framework of practice and give careful consideration to different understandings, dimensions and implications of your clinical work within a collaborative and confidential engagement.
 This dialogical process is simultaneously deeply affirmative and challenging, gentle and invigorating.
 It will open up and amplify new possibilities for being and doing, thinking and acting with your clients and with yourself in their presence - and ultimately enhance the breadth and depth of your therapeutic responsiveness, vision and impact.